mskcc/RNAseqDB/README.md

 The argument '-s' means to submit a job for each sample.

 The script pipeline.pl requires a configuration file to find and execute other software it needs.
-But we did not specified it in the command line above.
-In this case, The script utilizes a default configuration file, config.txt, under its own directory /ifs/e63data/schultzlab/wangq/bin/RNAseqDB/.
+If we do not specify it in the command line (like above), the script will look for a default one, config.txt, under its own directory /ifs/e63data/schultzlab/wangq/bin/RNAseqDB/.

 Another script pipeline-wrapper.pl provides more functionality, e.g. batch bias correction, than pipeline.pl.
-When executed with no argument or with the argument “-h”, pipeline-wrapper.pl, as well as other script file, will print detailed instructions on how to use it.
+When executed with no argument or with the argument '-h', pipeline-wrapper.pl, as well as other script files, will print detailed instructions on how to use it.

 After all the jobs terminate, you can (optionally) use another script file collect-qc.pl to create a report on the quality of the samples and to filter out low quality one.
+Downstream scripts read QC report created by collect-qc.pl and filter out low-quality samples by default.

     perl /ifs/e63data/schultzlab/wangq/bin/RNAseqDB/collect-qc.pl -i ~/data/RNA-seq/